 Improvements in the late 1980s:

 During the late 1980s, in response to lessons-learned regarding the NRC’s approach to assessing licensee safety performance stemming from the Davis-Besse loss of feedwater event in 1985, the Senior Management Meeting (SMM) review process and associated “NRC Watch List” were developed.
 The SMM process provided a forum for senior managers to assess nuclear reactor safety performance.
 The SMM review process consisted of an expert panel to review plants from their region.
 These managers would review data from each site to determine if the site needed to be placed on the Watch List.
 Many stakeholders felt that the process for determining this was very subjective, not predictable or repeatable, and not risk-informed.
 There were also vast regional differences between the ways plants were treated.
-The Regional Administrators had veto power and could override any decisions made by the SMM.
+The Regional Administrators (RAs) had veto power and could override any decisions made by the SMM.
 Often when this happened, decisions were made that might not be consistent with the given plant data.
 To help remedy this, cross regional visits were performed to improve the process.

 Plants that were placed on the Watch List were usually subject to a meeting with the Commission and a 1-2 year shutdown to fix problems, which could have a significant financial impact (possibly around $250M-$500M in 1980-90’s dollar).
 The process also had unintended financial consequences on the licensees such as negative effects on Wall Street.